ROI Calculator Icon

 What are the 4 main aims of PSIRF?

-The 4 main aims of PSIRF
+The 4 Main Aims of PSIRF Explained

-1 – Compassionate engagement and involvement of those affected by patient safety incidents
+PSIRF Aim 1️⃣: Compassionate engagement and involvement of those affected by patient safety incidents

 Learning from a patient safety incident can only happen if there are processes put in place to support the compassionate engagement and involvement of those affected, including patients, their families and staff.